bittlingmayer/nlp-intro-course/index.md

 [Read more](/nlp-intro-course/about)

-## 1. Background
+# 1. Background

 Lectures: What is NLP, what is the motivation, why is it hard?
+Non-English and multilingual.
+Terminology.

 Lab: Set up your environment, build a simple but effective spelling corrector

 [Start](/nlp-intro-course/background)

-## 2. Deep Learning
+# 2. Deep Learning

 Lectures: